 The weber Hibachi Grill is beautifully designed with a heavy-duty structure and unparalleled performance

-The Weber Grill comes at an affordable price and a premium quality iron structure, making it durable, strong and long-lasting.
-Whether you are wish to experience the traditional Japanese hibachi-style cooking or you are looking for something for tailgating, picnics or camping trips, the Weber Grill is capable of fulfilling all your needs with its versatile features.
+The Weber Grill comes at an affordable price and has a premium quality iron structure, making it durable, strong and long-lasting.
+Whether you wish to experience the traditional Japanese hibachi-style cooking or you are looking for something for tailgating, picnics or camping trips, the Weber Grill is capable of fulfilling all your needs with its versatile features.

 With a flip-door, the charcoal section can be kept an eye on for the intensity of fire and the temperature can be easily regulated.
-The grill has adjustable height which can also be used for the same purpose to ensure a precise control on the heat.
+The grill has adjustable height which can also be used for the same purpose to ensure precise control on the heat.